Sh1Yo/x8/README.md

                                          variables' error messages
     -h, --help                           Prints help information
         --http2                          Prefer http/2 over http/1.1
-        --insecure                       Use http instead of https when the request file is used --is-json                        If the output is valid json and the content type does not contain 'json' keyword - specify this argument for a more accurate search --replay-once                    If replay proxy is specified, send all found parameters within one request
+        --is-json                        If the output is valid json and the content type does not contain 'json' keyword - specify this argument for a more accurate search --replay-once                    If replay proxy is specified, send all found parameters within one request